 HTML and XAML developers, are you ready to start having fun with Windows 8.1?
-Join Microsoft experts for an on-demand version of the highly successful dive deep into the gadget and devices side of Windows 8.1.
+Join Microsoft experts for a developer course that dives deep into the gadget and devices side of Windows 8.1.
 Explore 3D printing, the LEGO EV3 platform (and how to use it from Bluetooth and USB), how to get speech out of your modern app, and more.
-See some exciting demos, and find out about awesome new features in both HTML and XAML.
-Build on your core skills, take advantage of everything Windows 8.1 has to offer, and dive into the Internet of Things (IoT).

 Join Jeff and Pete as they go over some of the exciting new features and capabilities in Windows 8.1.
 They get a little Hello World action going, explain the technologies they use for building their own first-party apps and experiences, and then introduce the rest of the awesomeness they cover during this event.